MISSION

 PEDAGOGY

-CNMAT provides the Department of Music with a full curriculum in Music and Technology based on over twenty-five years of research and development.
+CNMAT supports the Department of Music with a full curriculum in Music and Technology based on over twenty-five years of research and development.
 We also offer an ongoing series of workshops and residencies open to the public.
 CNMAT does not offer any specific degree program, either undergraduate or graduate, in the area of music and technology -- prospective graduate students apply directly to the music composition program in the Department of Music.

 Full list of CNMAT-related courses and descriptions